 As the industry continues to evolve, advisors must provide more financial planning and wealth management services in order to justify costs and differentiate their firms from low-cost, online rivals.
 Also, research shows that investors increasingly prefer paying their advisors fees for ongoing financial advice.
-According to a 2016 Cerulli survey, in 2008, 40% of investors surveyed were interested in paying ongoing management fees to an advisor, compared to 50% by the third quarter of 2016.
-The survey also found that investors under 40 were the most interested in financial advice.
 Financial plans typically call for ongoing savings and investing plans to meet various goals, such as retirement or college funding.
 By outsourcing the investment management of these goals, advisors can better monitor results and ensure the financial plan is being implemented over time.